cockpit-project/cockpituous/tasks/README.md

 integration tests.
 This documentation is for deployment on Fedora 22+ or RHEL 7+.

-Use the following commands to run the tests container as a one off:
+Use the following commands to run the tasks container as a one off:

     $ sudo yum -y install docker atomic oci-kvm-hook
     $ sudo systemctl start docker
-    $ sudo atomic run cockpit/tests
+    $ sudo atomic run cockpit/tasks

 You can run the tests in the resulting container shell like this.
 Or see tests/HACKING in the cockpit repo for more info.